We took a Citroen C4 Picasso on a 186 mile trip. It does one thing better than an Opel Zafira. We’ll come to that later….

 I needed to press the clutch (‘declutch’) pedal to get the engine to start.
 There was a prompt on the panel for that as well.

 Category two provides more interest.
-It shows how out of touch they are Citroen on matters of haptics, ergonomics and graphic design.
+It shows how out of touch Citroen are on matters of haptics, ergonomics and graphic design.
 And if you can’t manage those you should not be in the business of car control systems.

 Citroen have dispensed with the usual dials and typical means of presentation of speed and engine activity.
 It’s cheaper and easier to engineer, I suppose.
 They have provided two screens, providing both the visual information and also the means to control the car’s ancillaries.
 One screen is set under a huge canopy on the top of the dashboard that makes one think the glove box lid is open.
 Another screen is at mid-level and you use this one to try to control the HVAC, the radio and the satellite navigator genie.